This post may contain affiliate links.

 - Crushed Red Pepper Flakes: When crushed red pepper flakes are stored properly, i.e., away from moisture, they'll last about 3 years.
 Replace sooner if they become discolored or dull.

-Rapini with Raisins and Hazelnuts makes an excellent side dish for almost any meaty main dish like Roasted Lamb Chops or Roasted Chicken.
-Or alongside Dry Brine Turkey and Mashed Red Potatoes on your holiday table.
+Rapini with Raisins and Hazelnuts makes an excellent side dish for almost any meaty main dish like Roasted Lamb Chops, Italian Chicken Cutlets, Pork Piccata, Pork Saltimbocca or fish and seafood mains like Parmesan Baked Cod, Salmon Piccata or Shrimp Piccata.
+Or alongside Dry Brine Turkey, Cornbread Dressing and Mashed Red Potatoes on your holiday table.

 And if you love rapini, don't miss this classic Broccoli Rabe and Sausage Pasta.
 Everyone loves it and it's weeknight easy.